 The Pocahontas Project intends for this inaugural Course to foment a global leadership movement inspired by the life, legend and legacy of the woman most famously known as Pocahontas.
 Students who take this Course will learn about a woman who literally changed the future course of world history.
 Students who take this Course are expected to be inspired by her life example, strengthening their personal connection to Hope and Purpose.

 Students who take this self-study Course can feel comfortable knowing the Course has been constructed in direct association with Gloucester County, Gloucester County Public Schools and Anne Richardson, Chief of the Rappahannock Indian Tribe.
+Gloucester County Public Schools is awarding its teachers who take the Course 15 points (for 15 hours) towards re-certification in the category of educational project – the Pocahontas Project is working to expand that opportunity to teachers across the Commonwealth of Virginia and beyond.
 Students can also feel confident in the content of the Course as it is comprised of video and written offerings from and presenting the following history and cultural institutions:

 Students who take this self-study Course will expand their understanding and appreciation of structured on-line learning programming.
 Students who take this Course will enjoy the personal growth gained through responsibly following a prescribed regimen on their own.